-The Association of Canadian Financial Officers (ACFO) is the professional association and certified bargaining agent representing more than 4,500 Financial Officers (FIs) employed in the federal public service and at NAV CANADA.
+ACFO-ACAF is the professional association and certified bargaining agent representing more than 4,600 financial professionals employed in the federal public service and at NAV Canada.

 Our members are financial professionals working across Canada in 65 departments and agencies in 680 locations.
 Many hold professional accounting designations or business degrees.

-ACFO aims to continually improve the working conditions for Financial Officers, share information about the profession and raise awareness of the vital role played by our members.
+ACFO-ACAF aims to continually improve the working conditions for our members, share information about the profession and raise awareness of the vital role played by our members.

 Our objectives are to: